ntran0429/REP/README.md

 The report pages include State-to-State Migration and Housing Analysis.

-I'm done creating a Minimum Viable Product (MVP) PBI report:
+Here is the Minimum Viable Product (MVP) for the PBI report:

 **State-to-State Migration**, where the investor can have an overview look at how and why people move from/to different states: